olebrussels/boavizta-ict-sust-tools-fork/doc/how-to-configure-widget.md

 Configuring the widget needs 3 steps:

 1. configure the table model
-2. configure the display of fields
+2. configure the display/edition of fields
 3. configure the widget (html)

 ## 1.Configure the table model